The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 • 17.07.2021

-As a result of the redevelopment of the Anichkov Palace estate in 1818, a vast city square arose between the Public Library and the garden of the Anichkov Palace.
-For more than 10 years, from 1816 to 1827, Rossi developed a number of projects for the reconstruction and development of this area, which included the construction of city theater.
+As a result of the redevelopment of the Anichkov Palace estate in 1818, a vast city square arose between the Public Library and the Anichkov Palace garden.
+For more than 10 years, from 1816 to 1827, Rossi developed a number of projects for the reconstruction and development of this square, which included the construction of city theater.
 The final version of the project was approved on April 5, 1828.
-The construction of the theater began in the same year.
+Construction of the theater began in the same year.
 On August 31, 1832, its grand opening took place.

-The theater is turned towards the square (Teatralnaya) deep multi-column loggia, the space of which is, as it were, part of the current Ostrovsky Square.
-At the same time, the side facades are underlined eight-column porticoes), the through galleries of which allow you to go around the building and enter the Theater (now the street of the architect of Russia) street, the perspective of which closes the entire width of the rear, almost flat, but richly decorated facade) of the theater.
-The main decorative decoration of the theater building is an expressive sculptural frieze with antique theatrical masks and garlands of laurel branches at the level of Corinthian capitals), statues of muses in niches on the end facades and a magnificent Apollo quadriga on the attic) of the main facade (sculptors IN AND.
+The theater faces the square (Teatralnaya) deep multi-column loggia, the space of which is, as it were, part of the current Ostrovsky Square.
+At the same time, the side facades are emphasized eight-column porticos), the through galleries of which allow you to go around the building and enter Teatralnaya (now the Street of the Architect of Russia) street, the perspective of which is closed over the entire width by the rear, almost flat, but richly decorated facade) of the theater.
+The main decorative decoration of the theater building is an expressive sculptural frieze with antique theatrical masks and garlands of laurel branches at the level of Corinthian capitals), statues of muses in niches on the end facades and a magnificent quadriga of Apollo on the attic) of the main facade (sculptors IN AND.
 Demut-Malinovsky, S.S.
 Pimenov, A. Triscorni, I. Leppe).

-The Alexandrinsky Theater was built according to the most perfect for its time tiered stock system with an amphitheater) and a spacious parterre) (capacity - over a thousand people.
-The interiors of the theater have largely retained their original decoration.
-The five-tiered auditorium for 1700 seats is distinguished by good proportions and excellent acoustics.
+The Alexandrinsky Theater was built according to the most advanced technology for its time multi-tiered box system with an amphitheater) and a spacious stalls) (capacity - over a thousand people.
+The interiors of the theater have largely retained the original decoration.
+The five-tier auditorium with 1,700 seats is distinguished by good proportions and excellent acoustics.
 Its decoration is solemn and elegant.
-The original blue upholstery was replaced in 1849 with The gilded carving of the central ("Royal") box and boxes near the stage was made according to Rossi's drawings, the ornament on the barriers of the tiers was later (2nd half of the 19th century).
-A.K. vigi), later replaced.
+The original blue upholstery was replaced in 1849 by crimson.
+The gilded carving of the central ("Royal") box and the boxes near the stage was made according to drawings by Rossi, the ornament on the barriers of the tiers is later (2nd half of the 19th century).
+The decoration of the auditorium was complemented by a wonderful perspective pictorial ceiling (art.
+A.K.
+Whigs), later replaced.

 K.I.
 Rossi in collaboration with an engineer M.E.
-Clark for the first time in the history of construction equipment created original systems metal structures.
-The roof rests on 27 iron arched trusses with cast iron details with a span of 29.8 m.
-The tiers of stocks are supported by cast-iron brackets.
-The ceiling above the stage is a system of triangular trusses with a span of 10.76 m, supported by cast-iron consoles and struts.
+Clark for the first time in the history of construction technology, original systems were created metal structures.
+The roof rests on 27 iron arched trusses with cast iron parts with a span of 29.8 m.
+The internal longitudinal walls serve as supports for 18 lower arched trusses that carry the attic floor and suspended ceiling) above the auditorium.
+The tiers of boxes are supported by cast iron brackets.
+The ceiling above the stage is a system of triangular trusses with a span of 10.76 m, supported by cast iron consoles and struts.
 K.I.
-Rossi, contrary to inert official circles, was completely confident in the strength of the metal structure he proposed, and therefore in one of the reports he wrote: "... in the event that ... some kind of misfortune occurred from the construction of metal roofs, then for example for others, let them hang me on one of the rafters of the theatre.
+Rossi, despite the inert official circles, was completely confident in the strength of the metal structure he proposed, and therefore in one of his reports he wrote: “... in the event that... some misfortune occurred from the construction of metal roofs, then as an example for others, let me be hanged this very hour from one of the rafters of the theater."

-The building of the Alexandrinsky Theater K.I.
-Russia, is one of the best in the beauty of the interiors and the majesty of the exterior.
+The building of the Alexandrinsky Theater, created K.I.
+Russia, is one of the best in terms of beauty of interiors and majesty of appearance.

-Elizaveta appoints the Russian playwright Alexander Sumarokov as director, and puts the founder of the first permanent Russian theater, Fyodor Volkov, at the head of the troupe.
-The repertoire of that time included plays by Denis Fonvizin, Yakov Knyazhnin, Vladimir Lukin, Jean Racine, Voltaire, Jean Baptiste Molière and Pierre Beaumarchais.
+Elizabeth appoints Russian playwright Alexander Sumarokov as director, and puts Fyodor Volkov, the creator of the first permanent Russian theater, at the head of the troupe.
+The repertoire of that time included plays by Denis Fonvizin, Yakov Knyazhnin, Vladimir Lukin, Jean Racine, Voltaire, Jean Baptiste Moliere and Pierre Beaumarchais.

-It was difficult to underestimate the favor that the imperial court showed to art, but in fact the theater was in a disastrous state: in 1759, two thousand rubles were added for maintenance, and money was still not enough.
-In addition, there were other kinds of problems.
-For example, on the eve of the performance, the director could receive a letter in which he was informed that "there will be no music from the Court, because the musicians played in a masquerade the day before and were tired."
-Sumarokov raged, got angry, shook his hands angrily and ... ran to look for other musicians.
+The favor that the imperial court showed to the arts was difficult to underestimate, but in fact the affairs of the theater were in a disastrous state: in 1759, two thousand rubles were added for maintenance, and there was still not enough money.
+In addition, problems of a different sort arose.
+For example, on the eve of a performance, the director could receive a letter in which he was notified that “there will be no music from the Court, because the musicians played in a masquerade the day before and were tired.”
+Sumarokov raged, got angry, shook his hands angrily and... ran to look for other musicians.

 Imperial Theater

-At the time when the empress decided to establish a theater, there was no room in the city in which the troupe could perform constantly, and therefore performances were shown first in one place, then in another.
-The problem was solved in 1801, when the architect Vincenzo Brenna undertook to rebuild the wooden pavilion (which stood on the site of the current square) in which the Italian entrepreneur Antonio Casassi organized an Italian opera troupe.
+At the time when the Empress decided to establish a theater, there was no room in the city in which the troupe could perform constantly, and therefore performances were shown in one place or another.
+The problem was solved in 1801, when the architect Vincenzo Brenna undertook the reconstruction of the wooden pavilion (which stood on the site of the current square) in which the Italian entrepreneur Antonio Casassi organized the Italian opera troupe.

 Until 1801, the territory where the Alexandrinsky Theater now stands was part of the property of Colonel Anichkov, the builder of the bridge of the same name in St. Petersburg.
-However, later the authorities bought this plot of land and gave it to the construction of the theater.
-The building, designed by the architect Brenna, of course, could not satisfy the growing needs of the young theater for a long time, but the unstable political situation, conflicts with Turkey and the war with Napoleon in 1812 postponed the construction of the building for an unknown period.
+However, subsequently the authorities bought this plot of land and gave it for the construction of a theater.
+The premises that the architect Brenna designed, of course, could not satisfy the growing needs of the young theater for a long time, but the unstable political situation, conflicts with Turkey and the Napoleonic War of 1812 pushed back the construction of the building for an unknown period.

-When Alexander I returned to St. Petersburg after the war, the construction of the General Staff Building became the main expense of the tsar's treasury.
-However, the architect Carl Rossi, despite the refusal to build a theater, as if jokingly, creates his own project, simultaneously remodeling the interiors of the Anichkov Palace.
+When Alexander I returned to St. Petersburg after the war, the main expense of the royal treasury was the construction of the General Staff building.
+However, the architect Carl Rossi, despite the refusal to build the theater, as if jokingly, creates his own project, simultaneously remodeling the interiors of the Anichkov Palace.

-Rossi's project was decided to be put into practice in 1825, when Nicholas I ascended the throne.
-First, the emperor came up with a plan for rebuilding the square in front of the Grand Duke's palace, which was approved on April 5, 1828, and the next day they created a Commission "to build a stone theater and behind of this two buildings.
+It was decided to implement Rossi’s project in 1825, when Nicholas I ascended the throne.
+First, a plan was came up for the emperor to rebuild the square in front of the Grand Duke’s palace, which was approved on April 5, 1828, and the next day a Commission was created “to build a stone theater and behind of two buildings."

-Alexandrinsky theater and a monument to Catherine II.
-Photo n.
+Alexandrinsky Theater and monument to Catherine II.
+Photo by n.
 XX century.

 The secret of the blue upholstery of the hall

-Despite the fact that the Alexandrinsky Theater was and remains one of the most magnificent buildings in the city, a full-fledged design project for the hall was never fully implemented.
-Rossi wanted the halls to be more ornate, and woodcarving and artistic painting were replaced with bronze and copper elements.
-Alas, the precarious financial situation of the state, bled dry by the war and the lack of funds that went to the needs of the army, did not allow the great architect's imagination to unfold to the full extent of his talent.
+Despite the fact that the Alexandrinsky Theater was and remains one of the most majestic buildings in the city, a full-fledged design project for the hall was never fully implemented.
+Rossi wanted the halls to be more elegant, and wood carvings and artistic paintings were replaced with bronze and copper elements.
+Alas, the precarious financial situation of the state, drained of blood by the war and the lack of funds that went to the needs of the army, did not allow the imagination of the great architect to unfold to the full extent of his talent.

-When they started to upholster the auditorium, Nicholas I announced that he wanted only red to be used.
-However, the cunning Rossi, who saw other images and colors in front of him, announced to the emperor that such a fabric was not available, and if you wait for its purchase, then it will not be possible to open the theater on time.
-So Rossi, not by fighting, but by cunning, won his right to use the blue color.
+When they began upholstering the auditorium, Nicholas I announced that he wanted only red to be used.
+However, the cunning Rossi, who saw other images and colors in front of him, announced to the emperor that such fabric was not available, and if he waited for its purchase, it would not be possible to open the theater on time.
+So Rossi, not by battle, but by cunning, won his right to use the color blue.

-The auditorium of the theater has 1378 seats.
-To this day, the carving of the royal box and some of the boxes near the wall have been preserved in it.
-A distinctive feature of the Alexandrinsky Theater is its excellent acoustics: from any seat in the auditorium, every whisper uttered by the actor from the stage is clearly audible, which greatly enhances the impression of the performance.
+The theater's auditorium has 1,378 seats.
+The carvings of the royal box and some boxes near the wall have been preserved to this day.
+A distinctive feature of the Alexandrinsky Theater is its excellent acoustics: from any place in the auditorium, every whisper uttered by an actor from the stage can be clearly heard, which significantly enhances the impression of the performance.

 The grand opening of the theater took place on September 12, 1832.
-On that day, the performance opened with the tragedy “Pozharsky, or the Liberation of Moscow” and “Spanish divertissement, that is, various Spanish dances,” as they wrote in the capital and Moscow press.
+That day, the performance opened with the tragedy “Pozharsky, or the Liberation of Moscow” and “Spanish divertissement, that is, various Spanish dances,” as they wrote in the capital and Moscow press.

-Alexandrinsky Theatre.
+Alexandrinsky Theater.
 Photo from the end of the 19th century.

 The theater was named after the wife of Emperor Nicholas I, Alexandra Feodorovna, who participated in the development of the design of boxes and rotundas.
-Although the name was euphonious, it was rarely possible to hear it from Petersburgers.
-The word "Alexandrinka" has become a kind of sign of involvement in the world of art, which Petersburgers used in conversations, emphasizing their significance with this word and thus, as if becoming closer to the theater.
+Although the name was euphonious, it was rarely possible to hear it from St. Petersburg residents.
+The word “Alexandrinka” became a kind of sign of involvement in the world of art, which St. Petersburg residents used in conversations, emphasizing their significance with this word and thereby seeming to become closer to the theater.

-During the construction of the Alexandrinsky Theater, the architect K. Rossi used cast-iron ceilings, which was an innovation for theatrical architecture.
-The emperor, having learned about this, ordered to suspend work and invited the architect to his place.
-In a conversation with Rossi, he doubted the strength of such cast-iron structures.
-The architect, confident in his project, allegedly swore to the emperor that he vouched for the success of construction with his head: if suddenly the arch of the theater collapses, let him be publicly hung on the rafters of the building!
-This answer satisfied the emperor, and he allowed the construction to continue.
+During the construction of the Alexandrinsky Theater, the architect C. Rossi used cast iron ceilings, which was an innovation for theatrical architecture.
+The emperor, having learned about this, ordered the work to be suspended and invited the architect to his place.
+In a conversation with Rossi, he doubted the strength of such cast iron structures.
+The architect, confident in his project, allegedly swore to the emperor that he would vouch for the success of the construction: if the theater vault suddenly collapsed, let him be publicly hanged from the rafters of the building!
+This answer satisfied the emperor, and he allowed construction to continue.

 When the theater was ready, the king and his subjects were very pleased with the result.
-As a sign of gratitude, Rossi was granted for life use box number 14 of the second tier. at the Alexandrinsky Theatre.
+As a token of gratitude, Rossi was given lifelong use box No. 14 of the second tier. at the Alexandrinsky Theater.

-However, on January 14, 1837, the director of the imperial theaters, Alexander Gedeonov, asked to report on his arrival to the Minister of the Court and, somewhat embarrassed, said: “Mr. Due to the uncertainty whether Mr. Rossi still has the right to do this kind of transfer of lodges without special permission ...
-I did not dare to accept his proposals.
-Gedeonov also reported that the box is never empty: at almost all performances, “various faces from the public” appear and, of course, they are allowed in, since they have a ticket issued by Rossi with them.
-Later, through observations, it became known that a special person was sent to the theater on the day of the performance, who, standing in the corridor, sold a ticket to the box.
-This man was repeatedly warned and even once caught during a “deal” and warned that the next time he would be taken to the police.
-Despite this, seven people were admitted to the box at the evening performance, between whom a quarrel and a fight broke out.
-During the proceedings in the police, it turned out that among those sitting in that box were nobles, officials, as well as serfs.
+However, on January 14, 1837, the director of the imperial theaters, Alexander Gedeonov, asks to report on his arrival to the Minister of the Court and, somewhat embarrassed, says: “Mr. Rossi asked the directorate if she would like to take this box away from him, and pay him money for it.
+Due to the unknown whether Mr. Rossi still has the right to make such a transfer of a lodge without special permission...
+I did not dare to accept his proposals.”
+Gedeonov also reported that the box is never empty: “various people from the audience” appear at almost all performances and, of course, they are allowed in, since they have a ticket issued by Rossi.
+Later, through observations, it became known that on the day of the performance a special person is sent to the theater, who, standing in the corridor, sells tickets to the box.
+This man was repeatedly warned and was even caught once while committing a “deal” and warned that next time he would be taken to the police.
+Despite this, at the evening performance seven people were allowed into the box, between whom a quarrel and a fight broke out.
+During the investigation by the police, it turned out that among those sitting in that box were nobles, officials, as well as serfs.

 Portrait of Karl Ivanovich Rossi.

-Needless to say, the enterprising architect decided to earn some extra money on the fine arts, and put the profit in his pocket.
-After this incident, it was announced to Rossi that another such incident would result in the forfeiture of the ticket.
-The 62-year-old architect agreed with the reasonableness of the argument and no longer traded in ticket sales.
+Needless to say, the enterprising architect decided to earn a little extra money from the fine arts and put the profit in his pocket.
+After this incident, Rossi was announced that another such incident would result in the loss of his ticket.
+The 62-year-old architect agreed with the reasonableness of the argument and no longer sold tickets.

 At the turn of the 19th and 20th centuries, the theater became the main entertainment of the nobility and the subject of special attention from the emperor.
 The repertoire was dominated by plays of an official or entertaining nature.
-An action unfolded on the stage with elements of external brilliance, splendor and magnificent effects.
-This period of the theater is characterized by an appeal to serious social topics, to the genre of vaudeville and the attraction of outstanding Russian actors to the theater: Nikolai Dur, Varvara Asenkova, Andrei Karatygin, Ivan Sosnitsky.
+The action unfolded on stage with elements of external splendor, pomp and magnificent effects.
+This period of the theater is characterized by an appeal to serious social themes, to the vaudeville genre and the attraction of outstanding Russian actors to the theater: Nikolai Duras, Varvara Asenkova, Andrei Karatygin, Ivan Sosnitsky.

-Scene from the performance "Shines, but does not warm" Engravings based on drawings by K. Brozh.
+Scene from the play “It shines, but does not warm” Engravings based on drawings by K. Broz.
 1880

-The crisis of the old school in the theater was revealed in 1896, when it was decided to stage the play "The Seagull" by Anton Chekhov.
-At the rehearsals, and later at the premiere itself, outdated staging principles became apparent, the lack of modern directing and flexibility among the artists, who saw in the play just an original comedy and nothing more.
-The performance, despite the talented and reverent performance of the role of Nina by the young Komissarzhevskaya, failed, and the actress herself soon left Aleksandrinka to open her own Drama Theater on Italian Street.
+The crisis of the old school in the theater was revealed in 1896, when it was decided to stage the play “The Seagull” by Anton Chekhov.
+At rehearsals, and later at the premiere itself, outdated production principles, a lack of modern direction and flexibility among the artists, who saw in the play just an original comedy and that’s all, became obvious.
+The performance, despite the talented and reverent performance of the role of young Nina Komissarzhevskaya, failed, and the actress herself soon left Alexandrinka to open her own Drama Theater on Italianskaya Street.

-The turning point in the life of the theater was the arrival in 1908 of director Vsevolod Meyerhold.
+A turning point in the life of the theater was the arrival of director Vsevolod Meyerhold in 1908.
 Photo: Commons.wikimedia.org / Florstein

-After February 1917, the theater, like many other state institutions, was first subjected to devastating criticism, in which the words "liquidation of the old world of bourgeois art" were the most diplomatic and moderate, and then, in 1920, it was reorganized and became known as the "Petrograd State Academic drama theatre.
-The repertoire in the theater, as one would expect, was "class correct" - the life of the peasants, the red color of the revolution, slogans and leaders became indispensable attributes of the new theater.
+After February 1917, the theater, like many other state institutions, was first subjected to devastating criticism, in which the words “liquidation of the old world of bourgeois art” were the most diplomatic and moderate, and then, in 1920, it was reorganized and became known as the “Petrograd State Academic drama theater."
+The repertoire in the theater, as one would expect, was “class-correct” - the life of peasants, the red color of the revolution, slogans and leaders became indispensable attributes of the new theater.

-In 1922 to 1928, the head of the artistic part of the theater was Yuri Yuryev, who, to the best of his ability, managed to protect the theater from the penetration of the philistine repertoire into it.
-In the troupe of the theater during this period, along with the old masters - Ekaterina Korchagina-Aleksandrovskaya, Vera Michurina-Samoilova, artists of the new generation worked - Natalya Rashevskaya, Elena Karyakina, Leonid Vivien, Yakov Malyutin and others.
+From 1922 to 1928, the head of the artistic department of the theater was Yuri Yuryev, who, to the best of his ability, managed to protect the theater from the penetration of philistine repertoire into it.
+During this period, in the theater troupe, along with the old masters - Ekaterina Korchagina-Alexandrovskaya, Vera Michurina-Samoilova, artists of the new generation worked - Natalya Rashevskaya, Elena Karyakina, Leonid Vivien, Yakov Malyutin and others.

-Since 1920, the theater has become known as the "State Drama Theater" (or "Ak-Drama" - from "academic"), and in 1937 the theater was named after A. S. Pushkin.
+Since 1920, the theater began to be called the “State Drama Theater” (or “Ak-drama” - from “academic”), and in 1937 the theater was named after A. S. Pushkin.

 Scenes from the play "Masquerade" by M. Yu.
 Lermontov.
 1926

-During the Great Patriotic War, the theater worked in Novosibirsk, and during these years the performances "Front", "Russian People", "Invasion" appeared on the stage.
-In the autumn of 1944 the theater resumed work in Leningrad.
+During the Great Patriotic War, the theater operated in Novosibirsk and during these years the performances “Front”, “Russian People”, “Invasion” appeared on the stage.
+In the fall of 1944, the theater resumed work in Leningrad.

-In the late 1940s and early 1950s, the development of the theater was hampered by the then-popular principles of leveling and idealization of historical figures, however, even in these years, significant performances are staged on the stage: "The Winners" by Boris Chirskov and "Life in Bloom" by Alexander Dovzhenko.
+In the late 40s - early 50s, the development of the theater was hampered by the then popular principles of leveling and idealization of historical figures, however, even in these years, significant performances were staged on stage: “The Winners” by Boris Chirskov and “Life in Bloom” by Alexander Dovzhenko.

-The name "Alexandrinsky" was returned to the theater only in 1990.
-Now Valery Fokin has been the artistic director of the theater for 11 years.
+The name “Alexandrinsky” was returned to the theater only in 1990.
+Now the artistic director of the theater has been Valery Fokin for 11 years.

-Of course, like any theater of this magnitude, Alexandrinka is a mysterious place.
-It was erected on the site of the Zaichy swamps and the former Italian theater.
-It used to be connected by underground passages to neighboring buildings.
-Inside, it is more like a labyrinth - there is a known case when one of the actors, who had already worked in Aleksandrinka for 30 years, could not leave the theater for several hours.
+Of course, like any theater of this scale, Alexandrinka is a mysterious place.
+It was erected on the site of the Hare Marshes and the former Italian theater.
+Previously it was connected by underground passages to neighboring buildings.
+The inside is more like a labyrinth - there is a known case when one of the actors, who had previously worked in Alexandrinka for 30 years, could not leave the theater for several hours.

 The Alexandrinsky Theater is the oldest national theater in Russia.
-It was established by the Senate Decree, signed by the daughter of Peter the Great Empress Elizabeth on August 30, 1756 on the day of St. Alexander Nevsky.
+It was established by a Senate Decree signed by the daughter of Peter the Great, Empress Elizabeth, on August 30, 1756, the day of St. Alexander Nevsky.
 It is this theater that is the progenitor of all Russian theaters, and the date of its foundation is the birthday of the Russian professional theater.
-The establishment of the theater was the beginning of the state policy of the Russian state in the field of theatrical art.
+The establishment of the theater served as the beginning of the state policy of the Russian state in the field of theatrical art.

 The Russian State Drama Theater has served as an attribute of Russian statehood for two and a half centuries.
-In the 18th, 19th and early 20th centuries, it was the main imperial theater, the fate of which was dealt with by the Russian emperors.
+In the 18th, 19th and early 20th centuries it was the main imperial theater, the fate of which was occupied by the Russian emperors.

-Since 1832, the Russian State Drama Theater has received a magnificent building in the center of Nevsky Prospekt in St. Petersburg, designed by the great architect Karl of Russia.
-This building was named the Alexandrinsky Theater (in honor of the wife of Emperor Nicholas I Alexandra Feodorovna) and since then the name of the Alexandrinsky Theater has been inextricably linked with the world history of performing arts.
+Since 1832, the Russian State Drama Theater received a magnificent building in the center of Nevsky Prospect in St. Petersburg, designed by the great architect Karl of Russia.
+This building was named the Alexandrinsky Theater (in honor of the wife of Emperor Nicholas I, Alexandra Fedorovna) and since then the name of the Alexandrinsky Theater has been inextricably linked with the world history of performing arts.

-It was here, in the Alexandrinsky Theater, that the premieres of almost all the works of Russian dramatic classics from A. S. Griboyedov’s “Woe from Wit” to the plays of A. N. Ostrovsky and A. P. Chekhov took place.
+It was here, at the Alexandrinsky Theater, that the premieres of almost all works of Russian dramatic classics took place, from “Woe from Wit” by A. S. Griboyedov to plays by A. N. Ostrovsky and A. P. Chekhov.
 The Alexandrinsky Theater is a textbook on the history of Russian theatrical art.
-It was on this stage that famous Russian actors played - from V. Karatygin and A. Martynov to N. Simonov, N. Cherkasov, V. Merkuriev, I. Gorbachev, B. Freindlich.
-This stage was decorated with the talents of famous Russian actresses from E. Semenova, M. Savina (the founder of the Union of Theater Workers of Russia), V. Komissarzhevskaya to E. Korchagina-Aleksandrovskaya, E. Time, N. Urgant.
-Today, such artists as S. Parshin, V. Smirnov, N. Burov, N. Marton, I. Volkov, A. Devotchenko, S. Smirnova, I. Voznesenskaya, M. Kuznetsova, K. Petrova and others
+It was on this stage that famous Russian actors played - from V. Karatygin and A. Martynov to N. Simonov, N. Cherkasov, V. Merkuryev, I. Gorbachev, B. Freundlich.
+This stage was decorated with the talents of famous Russian actresses from E. Semenova, M. Savina (founder of the Union of Theater Workers of Russia), V. Komissarzhevskaya to E. Korchagina-Alexandrovskaya, E. Time, N. Urgant.
+Today, such artists as S. Parshin, V. Smirnov, N. Burov, N. Marton, I. Volkov, A. Devotchenko, S. Smirnova, I. Voznesenskaya, M. Kuznetsova, K. Petrova and etc.

-Great theater directors Vs. Meyerhold, L. Vivien, G. Kozintsev, G. Tovstonogov, N. Akimov worked in the theatre.
-Today, the Alexandrinsky Theater is directed by a well-known director, People's Artist of Russia, laureate of State Prizes Valery Fokin.
-The performances of the Alexandrinians were included in all the world's theater encyclopedias.
+Great theater directors Vs. Meyerhold, L. Vivien, G. Kozintsev, G. Tovstonogov, N. Akimov worked in the theater.
+Today the Alexandrinsky Theater is led by the famous director, People's Artist of Russia, State Prize laureate Valery Fokin.
+The performances of the Alexandrinians were included in all world theater encyclopedias.
 Great artists A. Benois, K. Korovin, A. Golovin, N. Altman, outstanding composers A. Glazunov, D. Shostakovich, R. Shchedrin collaborated with the theater.

 Academician D.S.
-Likhachev repeatedly said and wrote that the Alexandrinsky Theater "is truly a national treasure of Russia."
+Likhachev has repeatedly said and written that the Alexandrinsky Theater “is truly a national treasure of Russia.”

 Birth of the first Russian public theater

-The decree on the creation of the "Russian theater for the performances of tragedies and comedies" was signed by Empress Elizaveta Petrovna on August 30, 1756.
-The first public theater in Russia, he has earned the right to be called the father of the Russian theater.
-At the "birth" the troupe was headed by Fyodor Volkov, and Alexander Sumarokov himself became the director of the theater!
-Even then it became clear that the theater would become famous and gather on its stage a whole galaxy of stars of the theatrical world.
+The decree on the creation of the “Russian Theater for the Performance of Tragedies and Comedies” was signed by Empress Elizaveta Petrovna on August 30, 1756.
+The first public theater in Russia, he earned the right to be called the father of Russian theater.
+At its “birth” the troupe was headed by Fyodor Volkov, and Alexander Sumarokov himself became the director of the theater!
+Even then it became clear that the theater would become famous and would gather on its stage a whole galaxy of stars from the theater world.

 From pavilion to palace

-In the middle of the 18th century, the Anichkov Garden housed the Opera House, intended for masquerades and performances.
+In the middle of the 18th century, the Opera House was located in the Anichkov Garden, intended for masquerades and performances.
 The first theater building on Ostrovsky Square appeared in 1801.
-In place of the wooden pavilion, the architect Vincenzo Brenna erected a theater in which the Italian troupe of the entrepreneur Casassi gave performances.
+On the site of the wooden pavilion, architect Vincenzo Brenna erected a theater in which the Italian troupe of entrepreneur Casassi gave performances.
 After the infamous fire at the Bolshoi Theater in 1811, the architect de Thomon put forward a proposal to rebuild the building, but this was prevented by the war with Napoleon.

 The first director of Alexandrinka was Alexander Sumarokov